MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-use-dash-sample-data.md

 ![Dashboard Filters](media/ai-csi-filters.png)

-By default, dashboards display information for the past seven days, but you also display information for the past day or month by selecting **Past 01 Days** or **Past 1 Month**.
+By default, dashboards display information for the last month, but you also display information for the last day or week by selecting **Last 01 Days** or **Last 07 Days**.

 ![Time Period Filter](media/ai-csi-time-period-filter.png)